RohithAthrey/VisAnatomy/README.md

 - labeling_tool/
   Web application for interactively labeling and annotating SVG charts.

-- final_annotations/
+- annotations/
-  Finalized annotation files, typically post-processed for research use.
+  Annotation files in the JSON format, one for each chart.

 - applications/
   Contains subprojects and scripts, including LLM4Semantics for evaluation and analysis.